 At BCHA we work hard to help survivors of domestic abuse to escape and recover from the traumatic situations they have experienced, and to help them stay safe.

-When working with victims of abuse, we recognise the importance of not only offering a place of safety, but also the vital support people need to overcome the emotional trauma and begin the slow process of rebuilding confidence and self-esteem.
+When working with survivors of abuse, we recognise the importance of not only offering a place of safety, but also the vital support people need to overcome the emotional trauma and begin the slow process of rebuilding confidence and self-esteem.
 We also offer assistance with practical issues such as benefits and dealing with other agencies.

 BCHA offer a range of support services within the community for survivors of domestic abuse aged 16 and over living in Bournemouth, Christchurch and Poole, including providing safe houses and refuges.